Mayo Clinic accused of ‘placing academic freedom in jeopardy’ after suspending physician who criticized US agency during pandemic

 In November, CNN contacted Joyner for a story about the use of convalescent plasma – an antibody-rich blood product from people who’ve recovered from Covid-19 - to treat immune-compromised patients infected with the virus.

-Emails obtained by CNN indicate that Joyner got permission from a Mayo communications official before doing the interview.
+Emails obtained by CNN indicate that Joyner received permission from a Mayo communications official before doing the interview.

 In January, Joyner and his colleagues published a study showing that transfusions of convalescent plasma might help people with Covid who had weakened immune systems.